sholokhovalexey/equal-error-rate/README.md

 <center><img src="fpr_fnr.png" width="500"></center>

-In conclusion, if a binary classifier is trained by minimizing the EER (worst-case BER), concavity of BER would insure that error-rates at all the operating points will be pushed down.
+This means: if a binary classifier is trained by minimizing the EER (worst-case BER), concavity of BER would insure that error-rates at all the operating points will be pushed down.

 <details open>
 <summary>Validity of the theorem's application</summary>